its-aleezA/cpp-audio-player/README.md

 This is a Windows-based console audio player written in C++.
 It allows users to browse local music directories, create and manage playlists, shuffle songs, and keep track of recently played tracks — all while demonstrating key data structures like doubly linked lists and queues.

+A simple **HTML/CSS/JavaScript GUI** has also been added to visualize the functionalities with a user-friendly interface.

 ---

 ## 📌 Features